RetroShare/RetroChess/README.md

 	qmake ..
 	make

+Copy your RetroChess.dll to "Data/extensions6" (Windows)
 Then restart your RetroShare.
 You'll see a chess logo in your chat dialog's tool-bar or home's tool-bar.

 # Usage:

-send a invite in chat dialog with your friend (peer mode only now TuT)
+Send a invite in chat dialog with your friend (peer mode only )

 # Screenshot: